apache/griffin/griffin-doc/measure/measure-configuration-guide/profiling.md

 Data Profiling helps us create a huge amount of insight into the quality levels of our data and helps to find data quality rules and requirements that will support a more thorough data quality assessment in a later step.
 For example, data profiling can help us to discover value frequencies, formats and patterns for each attribute in the data asset.
-Using data profiling alone we can find some perceived defects and outliers in the data asset and we end up with a whole range of clues based on which correct Quality assessment measures can be defined like completeness/ distinctness etc.
+Using data profiling alone we can find some perceived defects and outliers in the data asset, and we end up with a whole range of clues based on which correct Quality assessment measures can be defined like completeness/ distinctness etc.

 ### Configuration